b4lmung/GconIgnore/README.md

 #Changelog
-(5/27/2016) Added new feature : The quotes from unwanted users are now hidden behind the spoiler tag.
+(5/27/2016) Added new feature : The quotes of unwanted users are now hidden behind the spoiler tag.

 (5/26/2016) Instead of deleting the entire post, the script will hide the post by using spoiler tag.